src-d/blog/content/upcoming/id2vec.md

 }
 </style>

-This post is based on the research we've made as early as in February and March.
-It was top secret back then, but since we changed our course to work completely open and build the end-to-end platform for MLoSC (Machine Learning on Source Code), we are glad to describe it here in detail.
-The content is related to the talk Vadim had in Moscow in June:
+This post is related to a talk we gave in Moscow in June at our Machine Learning on Source Code (MLoSC) conference and research we did at the beginning of this year:
 [presentation](http://vmarkovtsev.github.io/techtalks-2017-moscow/) and
 [video](https://youtu.be/v8Jy3xbpCqw?list=PL5Ld68ole7j3iQFUSB3fR9122dHCUWXsy).

-We begin with revising what are "embeddings", proceed with describing approaches to word2vec, then explain how this technique can be transferred from NLP to MLoSC, present some examples of the results and finish with the instructions how to reproduce them.
+Let's start with revising what "embeddings" are, then proceed with describing approaches to word2vec, then explain how this technique can be transferred from NLP to MLoSC, present some examples of the results and finish with instructions on how to reproduce this work.

 ## Embeddings